Fit to Blog

 The world of journalism doesn't look like that any more.
 It hasn't for many, many years.

 We know, from decades in the most influential newsrooms in the UK and around the world, that the clarity, transparency, rapid evolution and high pressure of the modern media industry have long helped reinforce the professionalism of those working within it and, as a result, the industry as a whole.

 We're proud of what we do and how we do it.

 We know that professionalism - alongside intelligence and integrity - is critical for our success every day.

 Our resolution for 2019 and beyond is to champion not just the professionalism of our writers and our business, but our industry as a whole.

 For most of us September is the month we're rounded up by school, or the office.
 But I'm starting to think local and regional newspaper editors are rounded up by their accountants in September and told enough is enough.

-At the last count, four small scale but very highly regarded UK media outlets have closed their doors to, as always, dismay from those in their catchment and further field alike.
+At the last count, four small scale but very highly regarded UK media outlets have closed their doors in the last four weeks to, as always, dismay from those in their catchment and further field.